 09 of 10

 Everyone will enjoy this vegetarian stuffed squash that needs only six ingredients, and makes a satisfying autumn meal.
-It's filled with hearty canned baked beans and barbecue sauce, for an easy and healthy dinner idea that won't leave you hungry.
+It's filled with hearty canned baked beans and barbecue sauce, for an easy dinner idea that won't leave you hungry.
 To cut back even further on ingredients, use a maple-flavored bottled BBQ sauce, and omit the called-for syrup.

 10 of 10

-Stuffing tender, oven-baked squash halves with healthy, whole-grain barley and veggies, then baking again to mingle all the flavors, yields a vegetarian dish to remember.
-This holiday-worthy dish is a real looker, and super nutritious, too.
+Stuffing tender, oven-baked squash halves with whole-grain barley and veggies, then baking again to mingle all the flavors, yields a vegetarian dish to remember.
+This holiday-worthy dish is a real looker, and super delicious, too.
 Add some dried cranberries to the vegetarian filling, if you like, for extra chewy texture, and a pretty pop of color on the plate.